Touch Typing Basics: A Beginner's Guide

 • Home row practice: Practice typing each alphabet on the home row key until you can do it without looking at the keyboard.

-• Home row words: Practice typing words that can be formed using alphabets from the home row, like “dad,” “fad,” “lad,” “sass,” “had,” “add,” and “all.”
+• Home row words: Practice typing words that can be formed using letters from the home row, like “dad,” “fad,” “lad,” “sass,” “had,” “add,” and “all.”
 Gradually increase the difficulty level as you improve your typing speed and accuracy.

 • Home row sentences: After getting the hold of the words, you can start typing sentences like “As a lad, Dan had a bad Dad,” gradually increasing the length and complexity of the sentences.